Join us

 Anne Berest

-Anne Berest’s first novel to appear in English, The Postcard (Europa, 2023), was a national indie bestseller, a Library JournalNPR, and TIME Best Book of the Year, a Vogue Most Anticipated Book of the Year, and a finalist for the Goncourt Prize in France.
-It was described as “stunning” by Leslie Camhi in The New Yorker, as a “powerful literary work” by Julie Orringer in The New York Times Book Review, and as “intimate, profound, essential” in the pages of ELLE magazine.
-With her sister, Claire Berest, she is also the author of Gabriële (Europa, 2025), a critically acclaimed, best-selling “true novel” based on the life of her great-grandmother, Gabriële Buffet-Picabia, wife of Francis Picabia, Marcel Duchamp’s lover and muse, a leader of the French Resistance, and an art critic of considerable note.
-Berest lives in Paris with her family.
+Anne Berest’s first novel to appear in English, The Postcard (Europa, 2023), was a national bestseller, a Library JournalNPR, and TIME Best Book of the Year, a Vogue Most Anticipated Book of the Year, winner of the Choix Goncourt Prize, and runner-up for the 2024 Dayton Literary Peace Prize.
+It was described as “stunning” by Leslie Camhi in The New Yorker, as a “powerful literary work” by Julie Orringein The New York Times Book Review, and as “intimate, profound, essential” in the pages of ELLE magazine.
+Her new novel, Gabriële (Europa Editions, 2025) is based on the life of Gabriële Buffet, whose extraordinary impact on 20th century avant-garde art and whose remarkable life have largely been obscured.
+Berest lives in Paris.

 All Anne Berest's books